-White to off-white, circular, biconvex, uncoated tablets with break line on one side and plain on the other side.
+White to off-white, circular, flat-faced, bevelled edge, uncoated tablet with a score line on one side and plain on the other side.
 The score line is intended for subdivision of tablets when half a tablet dose is to be administered, as supported by divisibility studies.